gbenga-MA/NH-COVID/README.md

-# NH-COVID
-In essence, the data suggests significant disparies in COVID-19 vaccinaon rates among staff across various states and territories.
+In essence, the data suggests significant disparities in COVID-19 vaccination rates among staff across various states and territories